bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

 To ensure graceful operation, change ticks are periodically scanned, and those older than a certain threshold are clamped to prevent their age from overflowing.
-Because of this, a system will never falsely report a change and will likewise never miss a change provided its age and the age of the changed component have not *both* saturated.
+Because of this, a system will never falsely report or miss a change provided its age and the age of the changed component have not *both* saturated.

-Every schedule will perform a scan once at least `N` ticks have elapsed since its previous scan, and no more than `2N - 1` ticks should occur between checks.
-The latter can be circumvented if nested schedules are employed in strange ways, but most users are very unlikely to encounter these edge cases in practice.
+Every schedule will perform a scan once at least `N` (currently several million) ticks have elapsed since its previous scan, and no more than `2N - 1` ticks should occur between scans.
+The latter can be circumvented if nested schedules are used in strange ways, but most users aren't likely to encounter these edge cases in practice.

 ```rust
 pub const CHANGE_DETECTION_MAX_DELTA: u32 = u32::MAX - (2 * N);